Chuck Hayes: Houston Rockets (2006–2011)

-As a starter in most of the Rockets' games for the 2006–07 season, Hayes was a significant contributor.
+In the 2006–07 season, Hayes played as the primary starting Power Forward for the Rockets, having more starts than teammate and Power Forward Juwan Howard, though Hayes would average less minutes per game than Howard.
 The scope of his role on the team was limited to rebounding, defense, and acting as a decoy or setting screens on offense.
 The ball was very rarely in his hands on offense.
 Nevertheless, he received praise from his coaches and appeared on the leaderboard for several statistics in the NBA.
 He finished his second season in the NBA 12th in rebounds per minute and 34th in rebounds per game.

 Several factors hindered Hayes' performance during the season.
 He hyperextended his left knee and was sidelined for two weeks.
 His stamina and durability over an 82-game season was an issue as well; Hayes' style of play was more physically demanding than most.
 Finally, Hayes has become somewhat notorious for getting in foul trouble.
 He ended his second season with the third-most fouls per game and 7th-most fouls per minute in the NBA.

 Although not one of the league's premier players, in 2006 Hayes signed a shoe endorsement deal with Chinese athletic apparel company Li Ning.
 The deal was valued at $5 million.
 On July 31, 2007, Hayes signed an incentive-laden contract with the Houston Rockets valued at $8 million over four years.
 In 2009, Hayes was named co-captain along with Shane Battier for the 2009–10 Houston Rockets.

 From 2003 to 2009, Hayes had the second highest defensive adjusted plus-minus of all NBA players.
 Through December 25, 2009, Hayes had the fifth highest overall adjusted plus-minus for the 2009–10 NBA season.

 During the 2009–10 season, Hayes had to log his minutes as the starting center, replacing the injured Yao Ming, who missed the entire season, after suffering a hairline fracture in his left foot.